antony/express-jasmine-testem/README.md

 express-jasmine-testem
 ======================

-Currently you can run the tests with:
+Currently you can run the tests with and without:

 'testem'